nlnwa/veidemannctl/docs/veidemannctl_config_set-server-name-override.md

 ## veidemannctl config set-server-name-override

-Sets the server name override
+Set the server name override

 ### Synopsis

-Sets the server name override.
+Set the server name override.

-Use this when there is a mismatch between exposed server name for the cluster and the certificate.
+Use this when there is a mismatch between the exposed server name for the cluster and the certificate.
 The use is a security risk and is only recommended for testing.

 Examples: